Welcome to the Nurses Section of BHRS

 BHRS Accreditation for Arrhythmia Nurses

-As of this year there is now a separate exam for arrhythmia Nurses to undertake which is fully accredited by the BHRS.
-The BHRS exam could be considered as a contribution towards credits in the MSc in Advanced Clinical Practice programme at Teesside University and may be considered at other Universities.
-This should be discussed with the course leader of the programme.
+As of this year there is now a separate exam for arrhythmia Nurses to undertake which is fully accredited by the BHRS and can be accredited by the University of Teesside as 30 credits Masters level.
+If you undertake the MSc in Advanced Clinical Practice at Teesside University you can use the exam as one module.
+We are exploring the possibility of other universities also supporting this.
 Accreditation demonstrates that an arrhythmia nurse is working at a level which is recognised nationally and can be used to demonstrate a level of expertise across the UK.

 The exam is online and has 120 questions covering all aspects of arrhythmia management.
 Syllabus includes: